utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/automating-repetitive-tasks.md

 ## Prerequisites

-* A Stripe account with a customer with the email address `test@email.com`
+* A Stripe account with a customer with the `test@email.com` email address.
-* A Brevo account with a contact with the email address `test@email.com`
+* A Brevo account with a contact with the `test@email.com` email address.
-* A Stripe secret key
+* A Stripe secret key.
-* A Brevo API key
+* A Brevo API key.

 ## Fork the collections and environment